"I call architecture frozen music." ~ Johann Wolfgang von Goerthe

 DECORATING FOR THE SEASONS ~ For many of us, this love affair means changing the personality of our homes with accessories as the seasons and holidays unfold throughout the year.

-Autumn brings pumpkins and multi-colored Indian corn; Christmas, dozens of twinkling lights and a huge holly wreath on the front door; springtime tulips, hyacinths and daffodils in clay pots and ceramic bunnies on the porch steps; and summer, red, white and blue bunting draped from the eaves of our homes with "Old Glory" waving in the breeze.
+WINTER brings dozens of twinkling lights and a huge holly wreath on the front door; Autumn, pumpkins and multi-colored Indian corn; springtime tulips, hyacinths and daffodils in clay pots and ceramic bunnies on the porch steps; and summer, red, white and blue bunting draped from the eaves of our homes with "Old Glory" waving in the breeze.

 THAT SPECIAL GIFT ~ If your home or the home of someone you love is a very special "dream house," why not consider commissioning a portrait?
 (More on that further down on this page.)